sarsena/incontact_api/README.md

 SCOPE: The list of API's you want to access.
 Format to a string for example "Admin Chat RealTime"

+* See important note below on the SCOPE variable

 [Link to InContacts API](https://home-c4.incontact.com/InContact/Help/en-US/index.htm#docs)

+### Important Note

+Starting April 28th InContact will be changing the string format that can be passed to the SCOPE variable.

+Proper string format below:

+* RealTimeApi
+* AdminApi
+* AgentApi
+* CustomApi
+* AuthenticationApi
+* PatronApi (this is only available in 14.1 and replaces the ChatApi)
+* ChatApi (this is valid in 13.2 and is translated into PatronApi when passed in 14.1)

 ## Usage